lithiumfox/iRacing-PS-Scripts/README.md

 [I do not automatically lowercase these.
 I will look into that]

-*Setting the Group to Red will ignore it from the script!*
+*Setting the Group to Red will exclude it from the script!*

 ![image](https://github.com/lithiumfox/iRacing-PS-Scripts/assets/4545555/65baa6f7-2dd4-471f-bcb3-18a3083c1f34)